 Washington Park Summer Festival

-Where: Washington Park Rose Garden Amphitheater
+Where: Washington Park Rose Garden Amphitheater, 611 SW Kingston Ave.

-Where: Pioneer Courthouse Square, Portland
+Where: Pioneer Courthouse Square, 715 SW Morrison St.

-Portland’s Summer Playground Program
+Portland’s Summer Playground and Free Lunch Program

 Where: Neighborhood Portland parks

-Where: NE, North, SE and SW Portland
+Where: NE, SE and SW neighborhoods

 Open Swim at Portland Public Pools

-Throughout the summer, Portland public pools open their waters to free open swim times so you can visit and do some splashing for free with the entire family.
+The Scoop: On select days throughout the summer, Portland public pools open their waters to free open swim times so you can visit and do some splashing for free with the entire family.
 The website can help you find the pool closest to your house — about half are indoor and half are outdoor.